 Shifting Rhythms is in the early stages of development, and we ran a pilot program during Spring 2018.
-We are traveling to different locations in Coahoma County with our mobile education unit.
+We are working Tutwieler Elementary School to pilot curriculum online.
 We have hired a director, native to Clarksdale, to help bring the curriculum to youth across the county.

-The curriculum has four main tracks that students can choose from: creating diddley-bows, creating 3D printed electronic speakers, screen printing, and web design.
-The program is 12 weeks long and provides students the choice to pick any two of the three tracks that interest them most.
-These tracks were developed alongside youth in Coahoma County based on their interests and to help increase their exposure to new tools and fields.
+The curriculum has five main tracks that students can choose from: windy wheels, snow globes, roller coasters, hoppers, and vibrating scorpians .
+The program is six weeks long and provides students the choice to pick any two of the three tracks that interest them most.
+These tracks were developed in Coahoma County based on their interests and to help increase their exposure to new tools and fields.

 The mobile education space travels around Coahoma County, Mississippi.
 We partner with a variety of after-school programs and other organizations to bring hands-on learning to youth in communities including Clarksdale, Jonestown, and Friar's Point.